 Obtaining Technical Assistance

-For all customers, partners, resellers, and distributors who hold valid Cisco service contracts, Cisco Technical Support provides 24-hour-a-day, award-winning technical assistance.
-The Cisco Technical Support Website on Cisco.com features extensive online support resources.
-In addition, Cisco Technical Assistance Center (TAC) engineers provide telephone support.
-If you do not hold a valid Cisco service contract, contact your reseller.
+Cisco Technical Support provides 24-hour-a-day award-winning technical assistance.
+The Cisco Technical Support & Documentation website on Cisco.com features extensive online support resources.
+In addition, if you have a valid Cisco service contract, Cisco Technical Assistance Center (TAC) engineers provide telephone support.
+If you do not have a valid Cisco service contract, contact your reseller.

-The Cisco Technical Support Website provides online documents and tools for troubleshooting and resolving technical issues with Cisco products and technologies.
-The website is available 24 hours a day, 365 days a year, at this URL:
+The Cisco Technical Support & Documentation website provides online documents and tools for troubleshooting and resolving technical issues with Cisco products and technologies.
+The website is available 24 hours a day, at this URL:

-Access to all tools on the Cisco Technical Support Website requires a Cisco.com user ID and password.
+Access to all tools on the Cisco Technical Support & Documentation website requires a Cisco.com user ID and password.
 If you have a valid service contract but do not have a user ID or password, you can register at this URL:

 Submitting a Service Request